nehajgtp/project3-sprint2-worktohome/README.md

  - Troubleshooted CircleCI and successfully built and deployed to Heroku

 Matthew Meeh
- - Redid models.py to reflect what we wanted to store
+ - Redid models.py to reduce unnesscary code and redefined what we stored.
- - Wrote testing_models.py
+ - Linted all the testing files for the first and last time.
- - Used pylint on models.py, app.py, and apifunctions.py
+  -Linted all the files again (includes both pylinting and eslinting).
- - Tested database side manually
+ - Tested database side manually again.
- - Rebuilt app.py to suit our needs
+ - I built the frontend to search history.
- - Merged feature_frontend with Ali's and my backend and fixed conflicts.
+  -I created a new file email_file.py to create an email class to fix the linting error for the global variable email.
- - Merged Kevin's testing-backend with my linted backend into final-backend.
+ - Fixed bugs with the some of the testing files, when they broke on my branches (not including the merging branches).